Samsung Fire & Marine Insurance: Creation of Anbo Fire Marine Reinsurance (January 1952)

 Samsung Fire & Marine Insurance was incorporated on January 26, 1952, under the name, "Korea Anbo Fire Marine Reinsurance Co.," and was renamed Samsung Fire & Marine Insurance Co., Ltd., in December 1993.

 Anbo Fire Marine Reinsurance originated from an education group called Hunsesa founded by Koo Jin-hyun.
-In the face of financial difficulties in managing Hunsesa since 1950 agriraian reform in Korea, Koo made a decision to establish an insurance company with capital of KRW 2 billion.
+In the face of financial difficulties in managing Hunsesa since 1950 agrarian reform in Korea, Koo made a decision to establish an insurance company with capital of KRW 2 billion.
 He hed an inaugural meeting at his office at 32, Daechang-dong 2ga, Busan, and officially launched Korea Anbo Fire & Marine Reinsurance on January 26, 1952, which marked the foundation of Samsung Fire & Marine Insurance.

 Foundation of Ankuk Fire & Marine Insurance (June 1956)

 Ankuk Fire & Marine Insurance Co., Ltd. was founded in June 1956 by large shareholders of Josun Life Insurance, the first insurer in Korea.
 Considering adverse conditions of insurance business back then, Ankuk Fire & Marine Insurance appointed media mogul Jang Gi-young, who was the owner of the Hankuk Ilbo Daily and served as the Deputy Governor of the Bank of Korea.
 Ankuk fire & Marine Insurance was founded with capital worth KRW 100 million and had its headquarters in 60, Songhyun-dong, Jongno-gu, Seoul, and office in Ankuk-dong from which the name of the company originated.